bearlin/dotvim/README.md

 ./scripts/update_pre_downloaded_plugins.sh
 ./scripts/cscope_maps_patch.sh
 ```
-If you are using MacOS, I suggest you use package manager Homebrew to install exuberant-ctags/cscope/wget/curl.
+If you are using MacOS, I suggest you use package manager Homebrew to install exuberant-ctags and cscope to support multiple languages(The default ctags version on Mac OS is not the exuberant one).
+Also install wget or curl for scripts updating.

 # Some useful scripts
 ```sh